 Musical collections for primary education: a study with VIVES University College

 We have previously set up successful practical scientific research projects in the fields of ‘people and society’ and ‘science and technology’ with Artevelde University of Applied Sciences.
-This significantly boosted the image database’s use in primary education, so we're delighted to now be collaborating with VIVES University College for ‘musical education’ – an area of study that includes visual arts, drama, dance and music.
+This boosted the use of the image database so much in primary education that we were also very happy to collaborate with VIVES University College in the field of ‘artistic education’ – an area of study that includes visual arts, drama, dance and music.

 Our role